-Junior Varsity teams begin at the high school level and usually are made up of 9th and 10th graders.
-Occasionally 11th graders may still participate on this level.
-This level of athletics allows the student to continue to develop the skills and techniques of the game.
-However, this level increases the competition internally and externally.
-Demands for in season and out of season training will grow.
-Practice and length of game time will increase slightly.
+Junior Varsity teams are available at the high school level and are typically made up of 9th and 10th graders.
+Occasionally 11th and 12th graders may still participate at this level.
+Although the Junior Varsity level increases the competition internally and externally (from the JH level), it also provides our athletes opportunity to continue to develop the skills and techniques of the game prior to moving up to the Varsity level.
+Demands for in-season and out-of-season training will grow.
+Practice and length of game time will increase slightly as well.

-At the Junior Varsity level participation of the entire squad is important.
-Every team member should be involved in every game.
-Those that have made more progress in skill development will get more playing time.
-The pattern of substitution will reflect the desire to get all involved while keeping the competitive nature of the game in balance.
-Individual development will continue while team development becomes more of a focus.
+Participation of the entire squad is encouraged at the Junior Varsity level.
+Each team member should be involved in every game.
+Those that have made more progress in skill development will earn more playing time.
+However, the pattern of substitution should reflect the desire to get all team members involved while keeping the competitive nature of the game in balance.
+While team development becomes more of a focus, individual development will continue